lilhumza/Bank/README.md

 -

 ***Update October 27, 2019***
--You can now withdraw money from you account
+- You can now withdraw money from you account

 ***Needs Word (ATM)***
--updating user file with new amount of money
+- updating user file with new amount of money
--ability to cancel withdraw
+- ability to cancel withdraw
--add test cases where the user doesnt put in a number
+- add test cases where the user doesnt put in a number